About agreement making

 - a consultation term that requires employers to consult with employees if there are major changes to the business

-- a nominal expiry date which is the particular date when the agreement will expire; it must be within 4 years of when the Fair Work Commission approves the agreement
+- a nominal expiry date which is the particular date when the agreement will expire; it must be within 4 years of when the Commission approves the agreement

 - a coverage term that explains who the agreement covers—e.g. all employees of a particular employer.

-While the nominal expiry date and coverage term are determined by the parties, there are examples of dispute resolution and model flexibility and consultation terms on the Fair Work Commission website that can be included in your new enterprise agreement.
+While the nominal expiry date and coverage term are determined by the parties, there are examples of dispute resolution and model flexibility and consultation terms below that can be included in your new enterprise agreement.

 There are certain terms that cannot be included in an enterprise agreement.